RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/5-Omnichannel/SendGrid/2-workflow-intro/2-workflow-intro.md

 **The application will perform in the following manner:**

-1. Lead clicks a button to express interest in logging a query about the service.
+1. Lead clicks a button to express interest and create a new query.
 2. Lead receives a simple form to fill in details:
     - Lead Name
     - Lead Email
     - Lead Query
-3. An automatic acknowledgement email is sent to the Lead's ID.
-The email is addressed to the Lead Name and the email body shows the Lead Query submitted.
+3. An automatic acknowledgement email is sent to the Lead.
+The email is addressed to the Lead's Name and the email body shows the Query that was submitted.

 In this chapter we will attempt to configure RAPID Platform to: